savenow/Traffic_Camera_Tracking/README.md

 ## Notes
 ----
-* Weights files and training datasets are not present in the repo
+* Weights files and training datasets are not present in the repo.
+If you are interested, please feel free to contact us: pascal.brunner@carissma.eu
 * Calibration values must be properly tuned depending on the individual scene (_Hint: Maybe will be automated in the future_)

 ## Contributing